SeldonIO/mlgraph/docs/knative-impl.md

   * Route: Route request to 1 or more subsequent nodes in the graph
   * Merge: Merge a set of responses from dependent nodes in the graph

+Messages will be passed through the graph and be split and merged as defined by the specification.

 ## Route

 We need to be able to allow algorithmic control over requests passing through the graph.
-The route operation will allow each request to be specified which 1 or more child nodes the request proceeds to.
+The route operation will allow each request to be specified which of 0 or more child nodes the request proceeds to.

- This could be accomplished via a Channel with custom Subscription that applies meta data to the CloudEvent for each request that allows a subsequent Broker with Filters for each path to be used.
+A KNative implementation is shown below:

 ![knative-route](./knative-route.png)

+A Channel with a Subscription that applies meta data to the CloudEvent for each request that allows a subsequent Broker with Filters for each path to be used to direct requests.
+Headers would need to be added to the CloudEvent that will be matched by the Filters for each possible path to forward the request.

 ## Merge

-The main challenge with a merge is to join N child requests together into a single onward request.
-The core challenge for that seems to be to know when all N child events have arrived so the new aggregate event can be sent.
+We need a component that will allow events that have passed through the previous graph nodes to be joined together for one external request.
+When a request is managed by the graph it will be given a unique ID.
+The role of the merge component will be to join together events that have the same ID into a single event.
+A rough design is shown below:

 ![knative-merge](./knative-merge.png)

+The challenge is for any such component to know when all events for a single request have reached it so that it can do its merge processing and emit a final event.

+## Questions

+ * Does KNative have the resilience to handle retries for lost messages?